-How Can We Possibly Talk About Heat Stroke?
+Can We Talk About Heat Stroke?

 Can You Spot Heat Stroke?

 Let’s face it – in this Washington weather, when the sun comes out we go running for it.
-It’s our big, glowing invitation to get out and explore the trails, parks and lakes our beautiful state has to offer.
+It’s our big glowing invitation to get out and explore the trails, parks and lakes our beautiful state has to offer.
 Of course we remember to lather up in sunscreen to protect that Northwestern skin, but is there something we’re forgetting?

 Just like our largest external organ – our skin – our internal organs need to be protected from the sun too.
 When our bodies aren’t properly hydrated, our internal temperature control system fails to function properly.
 Heat Stroke is the result of a combination of prolonged exposure to heat and dehydration, both things we Washingtonians are quite unfamiliar with.
-As we are out enjoying the hot day that comes all too rarely, it is easy to forget to stay hydrated.
+As we are out enjoying the warm day that comes all too rarely, it is easy to forget to stay hydrated.